Ellison Street Project

 What is the Ellison Street Project?135 W Ellison Street rendering

-The development at 135 W Ellison Street will consist of seven buildings and will include 29,755 square feet of retail space and 22,050 square feet of office space.
-There will also be a new parking lot constructed at 140 W. Bufford in conjunction with the development.
+The development at 135 W Ellison Street is called Ellison on the Plaza and consists of seven buildings totaling 29,755 square feet of retail space and 22,050 square feet of office space.
+A new public parking lot was added at 140 W. Bufford in conjunction with the development.

 Is this project going to cause my property taxes to increase?